abmj01/Binary-data-processing/README.md

 }
 ```

 Nothing wierd a person has a name, an age, and a height.
-And a constructor `Person` to create an instance.
+A constructor `Person` to create an instance.
 And some setters and getters for the private members.

 As you can see the name is a data type `string` ,  age `int`, and height `double`.

-We will start of with a function that serializes or encodes the data to a binary file called
+We will start with a function that serializes or encodes the data to a binary file called
 `serialize`.

 ```c++